‘The Wind Blew Cocaine Into My Purse,’ Florida Woman Allegedly Tells Cops

 A woman pulled over by Fort Pierce, Florida, police officers allegedly claimed that the wind blew cocaine through the window and into her purse.

 When a cop stopped the vehicle that was allegedly swerving into other lanes, he reportedly smelled weed coming from the car that contained two passengers.
-The officer searched the car, presumably based on the probable-cause legal theory, and reportedly found marijuana and weed in two separate bags in a purse allegedly on suspect’s lap.
+The officer searched the car, presumably based on the probable-cause legal theory, and reportedly found marijuana and weed in two separate bags in a purse allegedly on the suspect’s lap.
 Fort Pierce is the county seat of St. Lucie County and is located on the Sunshine State’s east coast.

 During questioning by officers, the suspect, identified by multiple news media outlets as Kennecia Posey, 26, allegedly admitted to ownership of the pot, but not the other drug, ABC Miami/Fort Lauderdale affiliate Local 10 News, WPLG, reported.